KadinTucker/CivInspired/Rulebook/city.md

 A city's turn happens in three phases:
  - Production Phase: cities individually produce yields and goods.
  - Trade Phase: all cities trade with each other.
- - Resolution Phase: cities individually consume resources, handle migration, and resolve lefover Commerce, as well as Culture, and Science.
+ - Resolution Phase: cities individually consume resources, handle migration, and resolve leftover Commerce, as well as Culture, and Science.

 #### Production Phase